Cal-CS-61A-Staff/seating/README.md

 Create a spreadsheet with one row for each student that will be assigned a seat.
 It should have columns "Name", "Student ID", "Email", and "bCourses ID".
-The remaining columns are arbitrary attributes that express student preferences.
+The remaining columns are arbitrary attributes (ex: LEFTY, RIGHTY, BROKEN) that express student preferences.
 For example, if a student has LEFTY=TRUE, they will be assigned a seat with the LEFTY attribute.
 If a student has LEFTY=FALSE, they will be assigned a seat without the LEFTY attribute.
 If a student's LEFTY attribute is blank, i.e. TRUE